-- (a) "Readily retrievable" means a record which is kept so that it can be separated from all other records within 48 hours and in which a listed controlled substance is marked with an asterisk, redlined, or in some other manner visually identifiable apart from the other substances listed in the record. - (b) "Substance" means a controlled substance unless the context indicates otherwise.
+- (a) "Readily retrievable" means a record that is maintained and can be separated from all other records within 48 hours and is a listed controlled substance that is marked with an asterisk, redlined, or in some other manner visually identifiable apart from the other substances listed in the record. - (b) "Substance" means a controlled substance unless the context indicates otherwise.